egonbraun/workstations/README.md

 ## Project Structure

-- `common`: lib modules that can be imported from the workstation configuration
+- `common/`: lib modules that can be imported from the workstation configuration
-- `files`: files that are not nix source
+- `files/`: files that are not nix source
-- `secrets`: workstation argument files
+- `secrets/`: workstation argument files
-- `workstations`: per workstation nix configuration
+- `workstations/`: per workstation nix configuration
 - `flake.nix`: the nix flake definition file

 So, to add a new workstation we just need to add a new argument file, let's